English rugby union system: Professional game

-Promotion remains subject to minimum standards which have been reviewed and include several factors.
+Promotion remains subject to minimum standards, which have been reviewed and include several factors.

 Level 1: Premiership Rugby

 Premiership Rugby is the top level league in England, containing the best 10 professional clubs.
 The premiership still includes strict ground criteria and a salary cap that must be met by all participants.
-Promotion from the Championship remains (subject to eligibility), however the bottom side have not been relegated since the end of the 2019–20 season.
+Promotion from the Championship remains (subject to eligibility); however, the bottom sides have not been relegated since the end of the 2019–20 season.
 The club seeking promotion must meet the minimum standards criteria.
 The champion is the top team in the RFU Championship after the league season.
 A play-off system was previously in place to decide which team were crowned champions.
 It was hoped this would bring to an end a select number of clubs bouncing between the leagues.
 (For example, each season between 2005–06 and 2008–09 saw the club relegated to National Division One earning promotion to the Premiership the following season, and also either the promotion or relegation of Leeds Carnegie).
 Debate still continues over the question of promotion and relegation, but with the strict criteria fears are reduced.
 From 2023–24, the last placed team from the Premiership will playoff against the Championship winner (subject to promotion eligibility) for a place in the following season's Premiership.